covidgraph/covidgraph.github.io/README.md

 <img src="tim.jpg" width="100">

 Tim Bleimehl ([github/motey](https://github.com/motey)), working at [German Center for Diabetes Research](https://www.dzd-ev.de) as IT-cook-general.
-In this Project Tim is working on the ETL pipeline for the CORD-19 Dataset.
+In this project Tim is working on the ETL pipeline for the CORD-19 Dataset.

 Dr. Alexander Jarasch